edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 todo

-**25. Privacy by Design (PbD) is an  important technical elements in the GDPR.
+**25. Privacy by Design (PbD) is an important technical element in the GDPR.
 Present main ideas of PbD, its advantages and its limitations.**

 todo